Please see our info-videos at https://thee.ca/getting-started-homeschooling-in-alberta/ in the, “STEP 2: SELECTING YOUR HOMESCHOOLING BOARD”, section.

 We don’t believe anyone can say that they have knowledge of “all forms and philosophies of home education,” but our facilitators definitely have a broad knowledge of the “forms and philosophies” that exist within home education and are supportive of the same.

 The facilitator will communicate this information to you when she is arranging with you the time and date for your visit.
 Our facilitators do not have any personal or organizational agendas that they would try to advance.
 The facilitator’s main role is to support and encourage the home educating parent(s) and child/ren.
+THEE has created several info-videos to explain the process of these required student evaluations:

 Our facilitators follow the Home Education Regulation requirement which states that a home educating parent “must ensure that the student is available in order that the associate board or associate private school may conduct an evaluation of the progress of the student in the presence of the parent, if the parent chooses to be present”.
 Most often, the child is eager to show to the facilitator examples of all that he/she has been accomplishing and learning.

 The facilitator will ask to see examples of the student’s learning.
-Such examples include, but are certainly not limited to recital of a piece of music, memorized passages from scripture or poetry, artwork, projects of all sorts, completed workbook or parent-created assignments, written works of poetry or prose, etc.
+Such examples include, but are certainly not limited to, recital of a piece of music, memorized passages from scripture or poetry, artwork, projects of all sorts, completed workbook or parent-created assignments, written works of poetry or prose, etc.

 The parent will receive such help if the parent requests it.